lipoja/URLExtract/README.rst

 for "stop character" (usually whitespace, comma, single or double quote).

+A dns check option is available to also reject invalid domain names.

 NOTE: List of TLDs is downloaded from iana.org to keep you up to date with new TLDs.

 Installation